-My RPM Remote Print Manager® data base has grown in size, or my RPM system sees to operate much slower, what should I do?
+My RPM Remote Print Manager® database has grown in size, or my RPM system sees to operate much slower.

 RPM Remote Print Manager (RPM) uses Firebird SQL for its database implementation.
 Even well-implemented databases require maintenance after heavy use.
 Database maintenance is one important practice which should improve system performance.

 Starting with RPM 6.0, database maintenance is available directly in the RPM user interface.
 From the File menu, choose Repair Database.

 Let's review the "Database Maintenance" dialog.
 The tools shown here will locate issues within the database and correct them if possible.

 First, we have the Repair Options.
 Of the four available choices: Validate, Full Validate, Mend and Sweep, we most often recommend all except Mend.
 Though this option is occasionally necessary to repair a database, it works by marking identified corruptions to be ignored making it the only option of those available with the potential of causing data loss.
 As a result, it should be used as a last resort only if the other options fail to repair your corrupt database.

 More detailed information about these functions is available on the Firebird website.

 Next, we have the Rebuild Options.
 Both will create a new database, but exactly how they accomplish that task should play a role in determining which option you use.